rzougaghoula/autostereogram-vision-survey/autostereogram-vision-survey/ACKNOWLEDGEMENTS.md

 - **Easy Stereogram Builder** (https://www.easystereogrambuilder.com/): For inspiration and some of the stereogram image generation methods.
 - **Stinson, L.** and the article ["The hidden history of Magic Eye"](https://eyeondesign.aiga.org/the-hidden-history-of-magic-eye-the-optical-illusion-that-briefly-took-over-the-world/): Provided background insights into the origins of autostereograms.
 - **My teacher(s)** who supported this project and offered feedback during the early stages.
+- **ChatGPT**: For encouraging me to upload this on GitHub and organising files.

 This project taught me the value of iterative design, user testing, and how to approach a technical problem with both scientific thinking and user-centered design.